mcdonagj/Interactive-Hall-Display/README.md

 If you wish to have a picture, save your picture as a Portable Network Graphic (`.png`) into the following directory: `framework/img/coders/`

 Please follow the naming convention when inserting your picture into this directory.
-Your picture's filename should be your last name followed by the first letter of your first name.
+Your picture's filename should be your last name followed by the first letter of your first name. (`bowersj.png`)
-Example: `bowersj.png`

 Any inappropriate or suggestive pictures will be removed.